-The most interesting result is the observation of the interaction of proton beam and jet.
-The disruption such as filaments and jet break up is caused by the energy deposition of proton beam.
+The most interesting result is the observation of the interaction of the proton beam with the jet.
+The disruption as manifested by the jet break up is caused by the energy deposition of proton beam.
 The filaments begins on the bottom surface of Hg jet where the proton beam enters.
 The filaments ends on the top surface of Hg jet where the proton beam leaves.
 The jet breakup is occurring at the center of jet where the maximum energy is deposited.
-This phenomenon is consistent with the beam trajectory across the jet as well as the results of energy deposition of proton beam by MARS simulation.
+This phenomenon is consistent with the beam trajectory across the jet as well as the results of energy deposition by the proton beam.
 However, Hg jet breakup is influenced by the magnetic field.
 The filamentation velocity increases as the beam intensity increases due to the increased energy deposition but the magnetic field reduces the filamentation velocity.
-Disruption length increases with both beam energy and intensity because the energy deposition to Hg jet is proportional to the beam energy and the beam intensity.
+The disruption length increases with both beam energy and intensity because the energy deposition to Hg jet increases as the beam energies and the beam intensities increase.
 However, the disruption length is also suppressed by the magnetic field because of the magnetic damping.
 As a result, the intensity threshold for breakup is lower at higher energy.
-The magnetic damping time scale indicates the rate of decay of global kinetic energy due to the magnetic field strength.
-Thus, the energy decays faster as the magnetic field increases.
+The time scale of magnetic damping indicates the rate of decay of global kinetic energy due to the magnetic field strength.
+Thus, the energy decreases faster as the magnetic field increases.
 Therefore, it was measured that the onset of filamentation occurs later at higher magnetic field since the equivalent energy required for the generation of filamentation takes more time as the field strength increases.
 Also, the rising time to the maximum velocity increases as the magnetic field increases.
 It indicates that the magnetic damping is getting larger by the magnetic field in terms of the transient response time.